 In order to avoid these extra fees, many consumers choose to manage their income without a bank account by using expensive cheque cashing services.

 Banks often use your level of income as an indicator of your ability to pay bills.
 If you earn below-average income, you’ll usually be seen as a credit risk from most big banks.
 As a result, banks will often deny you access to basic credit products like personal loans or even credit cards.
-The lack of options usually leads consumers like yourself to turn to alternative financial institutions who often have flexible lending standards but higher costs.
+The lack of options usually leads consumers like yourself to turn to alternative financial institutions that often have flexible lending standards but higher costs.

 Check out the difference between personal and payday loans.